yevgenykuz/service-discovery-demo-parent/java-apps/README.rst

 | An agent will be downloaded from the configured manager for each application before running.
 | Depending on your machine, full environment startup may take a couple of minutes.
-| To access Kafka manually in Kafka flow, use port *9003*.
+| To access Kafka server manually in Kafka flow, use port *9003*.

 Flow Triggering
 ---------------